ethberlin-hackathon/ETHBerlin-Teambuilding/.github/ISSUE_TEMPLATE/team-wants-hacker.md

 **Consider leaving your personal Riot/Status address so that the hacker can contact you off GitHub.*

 *Note that this is only a template, feel free to talk about anything you want hackers to know!*

-AND FINALLY, PLEASE ADD A `Team wants hacker` LABEL.